11 Restaurant Safety Procedures and Rules to Follow

 Create a log for cleaning schedules, temperature checks, staff training, pest control, and accidents.
 Use a binder or digital system to keep everything in one place.

 If a health inspector or insurance provider asks for documentation, you’ll be ready.
 You can also spot repeat issues before they become major problems.
-More importantly, it's easier to maintain the same standards across various locations.
+More importantly, it's easier to maintain the same standards across various locations and avoid negative consequences.

 Ensure Consistent Safety Procedures With MyFieldAudits

 Maintaining safety standards across multiple restaurant locations is no easy task.
-MyFieldAudits knows this, so they provide access to an easy-to-use platform with customizable inspection forms and checklists.
+MyFieldAudits understands this, so they provide access to an easy-to-use inspection platform.

 Their mobile-friendly app helps you standardize operations from the kitchen to the front of the house.

 What sets MyFieldAudits apart is its done-for-you approach to quality assurance and safety.
-On top of developing a powerful software solution, they provide comprehensive customer support.
+On top of developing a powerful software solution, they act as a retention engine for enterprise clients.

 Schedule a discovery call today!
 You can also watch this video to learn how MyFieldAudits can benefit your food service management business.